PJTL-VTI-Aero/2026PJTL_VTI/README.md

 ---

 ## 2. Modifying the Baylands World (baylands.sdf)
-You can modify the simulation environment to include the Post Office and the multicolored balls by editing the `baylands.sdf` world file.
+You can modify the simulation environment to include the Post Office and the multicolored balls by editing the `baylands.sdf` in the PX4 repo with the `baylands.sdf` file found here.

 ### File location:
 ```bash